-The property has exchanged hands many times over the years, but most recently was owned by Hollywood star, Bette Midler.
+After the Brown’s build and created Pirate Tower, the property ended up exchanging hands many times over the years.
+Funny enough, it was most recently owned by Hollywood star, Bette Midler.

 - From the Pacific Coast Highway (Route 1), you will make a turn onto Victoria Street.
 Careful though, it is easy to miss.